irajgill/Tornado-Cash-MIXER-ZK/README.md

 ## How are ZKPs used in this app

 Zero Knowledge Proofs (ZKPs) allow a prover to convince a verifier that a specific computation was correctly executed without requiring the verifier to rerun it.
 The proof ensures correctness without revealing the inputs used in the computation.
-The ‘zero-knowledge’ property means that the proof can be structured in a way that leaks no additional information beyond the validity of the computation itself.
+The ‘zero-knowledge’ property means that the proof can be structured in a way that leaks no additional information beyond the validity of the computation itself

 ### Notes